Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 Critical Step: Perform a Hard Power Cycle

 This step is mandatory.
-Simply rebooting the computer will not clear the residual register state of the RTL8126 PHY.
-You must:
+A standard reboot does not clear the residual register state of the RTL8126 PHY.
+The following procedure is required:

 1